Arturo Gatti: Fighting style

 Arturo was an aggressive, all-action fighter, often remembered as a slugger.
 Early on in his career, Gatti showed his tremendous punching power as he amassed a large number of first-round knockouts.
 Although he had the ability to box many opponents (as shown in the second Micky Ward fight) Gatti would often get into brawls when his opponents were able to take the power and fight back.
 This is why many of his bouts against good opposition were slug-fests.

-Gatti had incredible heart, and a very good chin, shown in the majority of his major fights.
-He was able to absorb incredible amounts of punishment by fighters such as Wilson Rodriguez, Gabriel Ruelas, Angel Manfredy, Ivan Robinson, Oscar De La Hoya, Micky Ward, Floyd Mayweather and Carlos Baldomir, none of whom could knock him out cold.
+Gatti had a very good chin, shown in the majority of his major fights.
+He was able to absorb large amounts of punishment by fighters such as Wilson Rodriguez, Gabriel Ruelas, Angel Manfredy, Ivan Robinson, Oscar De La Hoya, Micky Ward, Floyd Mayweather and Carlos Baldomir, none of whom could knock him out cold.
 In his first title defence against Wilson Rodriguez at Madison Square Garden he showed off his recuperative abilities as he was close to being stopped under a barrage of shots and in the next round he stopped his opponent.

 Even though he was often described as a slugger and a "brawler," Gatti also possessed good boxing skills, including a strong jab and the ability to box off his back foot.

 Due to Gatti's entertaining style he earned the nickname “The Human Highlight Reel.”

 Oscar De La Hoya, who faced many big punchers from 130 pounds to 160 pounds, says Gatti hit him the hardest out of any fighter.